 The next parameters are related to the training process — number of epochs, batch size, optimizer and its settings.

-The batch size is dependent on 2 factors: available RAM/VRAM and max_sequence_lenth.
+The batch size is dependent on 2 factors: available RAM/VRAM and max_sequence_length.
 This means that this parameter should be set up heuristically.
+In our case the batch size was 28 samples, we used a GPU with 8 GB of VRAM.

 The selection of the optimizer is quite a long discussion, so it is out of scope of this post.
 For the demo we used Adam optimizer with learning rate=1e-5, the rest parameters were default.